AdamGustavsson/dataLayerMCP/README.md

    - **DataLayer**: "What is the dataLayer contents?" or "Run the getDataLayer tool"
    - **GA4 Hits**: "Show me the GA4 hits" or "What GA4 events have been recorded?"
    - **Meta Pixel Hits**: "Show me the Meta Pixel hits" or "What Facebook Pixel events have been fired?"
+   - **GTM Preview**: "Get new GTM events" or "What new events have occurred in Tag Assistant?"
 3. Make sure the Chrome extension is attached to the tab you want to inspect — the JSON response will appear in Chat.

 **Available Tools:**
-- `getDataLayer` - Captures current `window.dataLayer` contents
+- `getDataLayer` - Captures current `window.dataLayer` contents from **attached tab**
-- `getGa4Hits` - Returns array of GA4 tracking events from current page (resets on page navigation)
+- `getGa4Hits` - Returns array of GA4 tracking events from **attached tab** (resets on page navigation)
-- `getMetaPixelHits` - Returns array of Meta Pixel tracking events from current page (resets on page navigation)
+- `getMetaPixelHits` - Returns array of Meta Pixel tracking events from **attached tab** (resets on page navigation)
+- `getNewGTMPreviewEvents` - Returns NEW events from any open **Tag Assistant tab** (tracks last event number, no caching)

-**Pro tip**: Combine with BrowserMCP to have the agent control the page by clicking around and check the dataLayer changes, GA4 events, and Meta Pixel events being fired!
+**Pro tip**: Combine with BrowserMCP to have the agent control the page by clicking around and check the dataLayer changes, GA4 events, Meta Pixel events, and GTM preview data being updated!

-That's it — you now have global, one-click, LLM-accessible access to any page's `window.dataLayer`, GA4 tracking events, and Meta Pixel tracking events from any Cursor project!
+That's it — you now have global, one-click, LLM-accessible access to any page's `window.dataLayer`, GA4 tracking events, Meta Pixel tracking events, and GTM preview data from any Cursor project!

-This MCP server includes a Chrome extension that communicates with the server, extracts `window.dataLayer` from the browser, monitors GA4 and Meta Pixel network requests, and forwards all data to the MCP server for AI access.
+This MCP server includes a Chrome extension that communicates with the server, extracts `window.dataLayer` from the browser, monitors GA4 and Meta Pixel network requests, scrapes GTM preview data from Tag Assistant, and forwards all data to the MCP server for AI access.
 The extension communicates with the server via WebSocket (`ws://localhost:57321`).